Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

 4. No Disqualifying Bar

-Some applicants are tripped up by INA § 245(c) bars involving unauthorized employment, status violations, crewman issues, Visa Waiver Program complications, or other category-specific restrictions.
+Some applicants are tripped up by INA § 245(c) bars involving unauthorized employment, status violations, Visa Waiver Program complications, or other category-specific restrictions.

 Then comes admissibility.
-An applicant may meet the threshold entry requirement and still have problems because of unlawful presence, fraud or willful misrepresentation, false claims to U.S. citizenship, criminal issues, health-related grounds, smuggling concerns, or prior removal-related problems.
+An applicant may meet the threshold entry requirement and still have problems because of unlawful presence, fraud or willful misrepresentation, false claims to U.S. citizenship, criminal issues, health-related grounds, smuggling concerns, or prior removal orders.
 Some of those issues can be waived.
 Some cannot.
-And some are waivable in one posture but not another.
-That is why a strong AOS case is not built by filling out forms first.
-It is built by screening first.
+And some are waivable in one visa category but not another.

 What Counts as “Inspected and Admitted”